meljC/SKAI_LABS_project/Task3/README.md

 ## Error Handling

 The API includes basic error handling for invalid requests, such as mismatched lengths of `start_times` and `end_times`.
 In such cases, it will return an appropriate error message and HTTP status code.

-## Contact

-For any queries or feedback regarding this project, please open an issue on GitHub.